Carmelleonie/alx-low_level_programming/0x1A-hash_tables/README.md

-Write a function that creates a hash table.
+Write a function that gives you the index of a key.